The draw for the last 32 of the EFL Trophy is set for Friday evening

-League One Cobblers are one of three possible opponents for holders Posh in the last 32 of the Bristol Street Motors Trophy.
-Reading, who visit Posh for a League One fixture on Saturday, and League Two side Swindon Town, who are now managed by Ian Holloway, are the others.
+League One Cobblers are one of four possible opponents for holders Posh in the last 32 of the newly named Vertu Trophy.
+Reading, who visit Posh for a League One fixture on Saturday, Leyton Orient and League Two side Swindon Town, who are now managed by Ian Holloway, are the others.

-The draw will take place on Sky Sports before a live televised EFL fixture between Watford and Plymouth (from 7.30pm).
+The draw will take place on Sky Sports from 6.30pm.
 Posh topped their group after three wins against Gillingham, Stevenage and Crystal Palace Under 21s.

-Last 32 ties are scheduled for the week beginning December 9, but Posh are at Northampton for a League One fixture on that day.
+Last 32 ties are scheduled for the week beginning December 9, but Posh are at Northampton for a League One fixture on that day so Darren Ferguson’s side will probably play their tie on Tuesday, December 17.

+Vertu Motors currently operates under the trading names of three automotive retail brands, which include Bristol Street Motors.

 Comment Guidelines